• Skip to primary navigation

 • These blackened Mahi Mahi filets have the best flavour!
 A little sweet, a little spicy, and a little smoky.

-Key Ingredients and Substitutions
+Ingredients and substitutions:

-Ingredients needed for making blackened Mahi Mahi
+Ingredients needed for making blackened Mahi Mahi separated into small bowls.

 • If you don’t have smoked paprika you can use paprika or sweet paprika instead.

-• To make the blackened seasoning sweeter, add an extra tablespoon of brown sugar or coconut sugar.
+• To make the blackened seasoning sweeter: add an extra tablespoon of brown sugar or coconut sugar.

 Now evenly coat each side of the Mahi Mahi fillets with the blackened seasoning.